5 Parenting Hacks to Keep Toddlers Hydrated & Drinking More Water

 All living things need water to survive.
 Next to milk, water is the healthiest drinking option for children—it's calorie-free, sugar-free, and loaded with essential minerals.
 Particularly, mineral water supports healthy bones, teeth, and joints, aids in critical development and bodily functions, and helps children maintain a healthy weight into adulthood.
 The right amount of water a child needs depends on their age, weather, and their activity levels.

 Recommended Water Intake for Kids by Age Group

-The amount of water your kid needs also depends on the weather and their activity levels.
-Children need even more water when exercising.
-Your child should drinkfiltered water before, during, and after physical activity—even if they aren’t thirsty because it helps to prevent dehydration during the activity and overhydration afterward.
-Here's a general guideline of the amount of water needed per day for kids of different ages:
+The amount of water your toddler needs also depends on the weather and their activity levels.
+Kids need even more water when exercising.
+Your toddler should drink filtered water before, during, and after physical activity—even if they aren’t thirsty because it helps to prevent dehydration during the activity and overhydration afterward.
+Proper hydration is essential, and it is especially important for toddlers to drink water for several reasons: